aphyr/partitions-post/README.markdown

 href="http://blog.pagerduty.com/2013/04/outage-post-mortem-april-13-2013/">an
 AWS peering point in northern California degraded</a>, causing connectivity issues for one of PagerDuty's EC2 nodes.
-As latencies between AWS availability zones rose, the notification dispatch system lost the ability to contact to a quorum of nodes and stopped dispatching messages entirely.
+As latencies between AWS availability zones rose, the notification dispatch system lost quorum and stopped dispatching messages entirely.

-Even though PagerDuty's infrastructure was designed with partition tolerance in mind, correlated failures in two Amazon AZs caused 18 minutes of unavailability, dropping inbound API requests and delaying queued pages until quorum was re-established.
+Even though PagerDuty's infrastructure was designed with partition tolerance in mind, correlated failures due to a shared peering point between two datacenters caused 18 minutes of unavailability, dropping inbound API requests and delaying queued pages until quorum was re-established.

 ### CENIC Study

-Researchers at the University of California, San Diego <a href="http://cseweb.ucsd.edu/~snoeren/papers/cenic-sigcomm10.pdf">quantitatively analyzed</a> five years of operation CENIC wide-area network, which contains over two hundred routers across California.
+Researchers at the University of California, San Diego <a href="http://cseweb.ucsd.edu/~snoeren/papers/cenic-sigcomm10.pdf">quantitatively analyzed</a> five years of operation in the CENIC wide-area network, which contains over two hundred routers across California.
 By cross-correlating link failures and additional external BGP and traceroute data, they discovered over 508 "isolating network partitions" that caused connectivity problems between hosts.
-Average partition duration ranged from 6 minutes for software-related failures to over 8.2 hours for hardware-related failures (median 2.7 and 32 minutes; 95th percentile of 19.9 minutes and 3.7 days).
+Average partition duration ranged from 6 minutes for software-related failures to over 8.2 hours for hardware-related failures (median 2.7 and 32 minutes; 95th percentile of 19.9 minutes and 3.7 days, respectively).

 ## Global routing failure

-Some network failures take place on a globally distributed scale.
+Despite the high level of redundancy in internet systems, some network failures take place on a globally distributed scale.

 ### Cloudflare